fbpx

-Native vs. Non-Native Species
+Native vs. Non-Native: Species Comparison

 When talking about animal conservation, you often hear people refer to native vs. non-native species.
 In other words, a non-native species is an exotic animal not indigenous to a region.